Pen & Ink on Scratchboard

 A Note About My Pet Portraits

-If you've seen my pet portraits, you'll notice that most of them have graduated grey tones.
+If you've seen my pet portraits, you'll notice that many of them have graduated grey tones.
 To get that look I use a technique similar to that described above, but in addition to full strength ink I add washes of ink to the scratchboard.
 To get the washes, I dilute ink with water in various amounts to get 3 or 4 different shades of grey.
-I paint straight ink on the darkest parts and fill in the rest of the portrait with different shades of grey, leaving the lightest areas white.
-This providesmy value study.
+I paint full-strength ink on the darkest parts and fill in the rest of the portrait with different shades of grey (even the white areas are painted a very light grey to provide some contrast for scratching in the whites).
+This provides my value study/road map.
 I then work over the portrait with a knife to soften and blend the tones and define the fur direction.
 Then I'll add more ink and ink washes where necessary.
 From there, I'll alternate between the knife and ink/ink washes until the portrait is complete.

 is an example of the